READY. SET. SPRING! CLEAR CLUTTER, SET GOALS, PLANT SEEDS

 Spring is a time of New Beginnings.
 Historically it was a time for celebrating sowing seeds, fertility, renewal and hope.
 But what does marking this season-change look like in the 21st Century, when our lives are not as driven by agriculture and planting cycles?
 Spring is a great time to examine the year just passed, to clean out the old, then re-evaluate, plan, and germinate the new.

 To do this, I Recognize my feelings and the thoughts that led to them.
-I give it a rest and Resist, shut down that negativity.
+I give it a rest and Review, shut down that negativity, and review why I'm thinking these thoughts.
+What's the limiting belief that is giving rise to them?
 And then its Replace time.
 I use a variation of Byron Katie’s questions to help me shift perspective.
 About the fearful thoughts, I ask myself:

 Okay, so now you’ve cleaned out your junk in your space and in your spirit.
 It's time to germinate the new, some new ideas, new plans.
 My life partner Thom and I do this individually first and then as a team.
 We look at what went right and spend some time being seriously grateful and celebrating!
 Then we look at what was lousy and problem solve.
 We try to look at our lives holistically, at all the areas we need to pay attention to in order to experience a healthy, balanced, joyful life.

 Then we make a dream board, a way to put on paper our intentions for the year.
 There are many ways to do this.
-You can photoshop collage it, scrapbook it, cut out images from magazines, create Pinterest boards or (what we do) just write it out on a large sheet of paper, flow chart style.
-Our map hangs on the wall the fridge, serving as reminder, inspiration and compass for the year.
+You can Photoshop collage it, scrapbook it, cut out images from magazines, create Pinterest boards or (what we do) just write it out on a large sheet of paper, flow chart style.
+Our map hangs on the wall, as reminder, inspiration and compass for the year.
 We consciously shape our decisions and choices throughout the course of each year to make us more joyful, fulfilled and satisfied.

 This is how I concretize my intentions to create.
 It helps me connect with the Creative Flow in the earth and within myself.
 Both can be meditative experiences that give space for that “aha” moment, or for the Muse to speak to or for the imagination to fly.
 I’ve had some of my best ideas in these moments.